decred/dcrdex/docs/wiki/Testnet-Testing.md

 ## Get the Testnet Server TLS Certificate

-There is a Decred testnet server at dex-test.ssgen.io:7232.
-As part of the registration process, you'll need to supply the TLS certificate to the client.
+There is a Decred testnet server at bison.exchange:17232.
+You do not need to provide a certificate.
-The certificate can be found [here](files/dex-test.ssgen.io.cert).

 ## Start the Client